Carmilla: Motifs

 Riegersburg Castle, Styria, suggested as a possible inspiration for Laura's Schloss.

 Carmilla exhibits the primary characteristics of Gothic fiction.
 It includes a supernatural figure, a dark setting of an old castle, a mysterious atmosphere, and ominous or superstitious elements.

 In the novella, Le Fanu opposes the Victorian view of women as merely useful possessions of men, relying on men and needing their constant guardianship.
 The male characters of the story, such as Laura's father and General Spielsdorf, are exposed as being the opposite of the putative Victorian males—helpless and unproductive.
-The nameless father reaches an agreement with Carmilla's mother, whereas Spielsdorf cannot control the faith of his niece, Bertha.
+The nameless father reaches an agreement with Carmilla's mother, whereas Spielsdorf cannot control the fate of his niece, Bertha.
 Both of these scenes portray women as equal, if not superior to men.
 This female empowerment is even more clear if we consider Carmilla's vampiric predecessors and their relationship with their prey.
 Carmilla is the opposite of those male vampires—she is actually involved with her victims both emotionally and (theoretically) sexually.
 Moreover, she is able to exceed even more limitations by dominating death.
 In the end, her immortality is suggested to be sustained by the river where her ashes had been scattered.

 Le Fanu also departs from the negative idea of female parasitism and lesbianism by depicting a mutual and irresistible connection between Carmilla and Laura.
 The latter, along with other female characters, becomes a symbol of all Victorian women—restrained and judged for their emotional reflexes.
 The ambiguity of Laura's speech and behaviour reveals her struggles with being fully expressive of her concerns and desires.

 Another important element of "Carmilla" is the concept of dualism presented through the juxtaposition of vampire and human, as well as lesbian and heterosexual.
 It is also vivid in Laura's irresolution, since she "feels both attraction and repulsion" towards Carmilla.
 The duality of Carmilla's character is suggested by her human attributes, the lack of predatory demeanour, and her shared experience with Laura.
 According to Gabriella Jönsson, Carmilla can be seen as a representation of the dark side of all mankind.